UltimateTimmeh/r-daily-programmer/011e_doomsday/README.md

     $ python3.4 doomsday.py

-The user is welcomed, and then continuouly asked to type the weekday for a given random date.
+The user is welcomed and then continuouly asked to type the weekday for a given random date.
 The user's current streak and highscore is tracked.
 Stopping can be done by typing 'quit' instead of a weekday.

 **Output from test run**